mahmoudmohamedramadan/Awesome-PHP/README.md

 <p>Then copy & past the code in <a href="https://github.com/mahmoudmohamedramadan/Awesome-PHP/blob/master/app/Money/index.php">Money/index.php</a></p>

 ### Markup
-**This package allows you to deal WITH HTML in and easy and beautiful manner**
+**This package allows you to deal WITH HTML in an easy and beautiful manner**
 <p>To install Markup package, run the NEXT command</p>

 ```